Author's Guide

 2. English is the official language of this Journal.

-3. Preference will be given to original articles that develop new concepts or experimental approaches and is not merely repositories of scientific data.
+3. Preference will be given to original articles that develop new concepts or experimental approaches and are not merely repositories of scientific data.

-4. To verify originality, submitted manuscript will be checked by any originality detection service.
-Keeping Similarity Index >19% and also Similarity Index from any single source >5% at the time of submission of the manuscript is the responsibility of authors, however, the management of the Agrobiological Records will try to examine it, if found, manuscript is liable to be rejected.
+4. Plagiarism/Similarity Index: To verify originality, the submitted manuscript will be checked by any originality detection service.
+Keeping the Similarity Index <19% and also the Similarity Index from any single source <5% at the time of submission of the manuscript is the responsibility of the authors; however, the management of the Agrobiological Records will try to examine it.
+If found, the manuscript is liable to be rejected.

-5. The decision of acceptance/rejection of publication lies with the Editor that will be based on the recommendations of the Editorial Board members, and/or invited reviewers.
+6. The decision of acceptance/rejection of publication lies with the Editor.
+His/her decision will be based on the recommendations of the Editorial Board members, and/or invited reviewers.

-6. Manuscripts are not rejected except for technical reasons/ethical issues, but authors would be given chance to improve poor English or grammatical mistakes.
+7. Manuscripts are not rejected except for technical reasons/ethical issues, but authors would be given a chance to improve poor English or grammatical mistakes.

-Authors can withdraw their manuscripts at any stage from submission to acceptance, however, it will be impossible when published online.
+8. Authors can withdraw their manuscripts at any stage from submission to acceptance; however, it will be impossible once they are published online.

-It is the responsibility of the Editor, Agrobiological Records and the Unique Scientific Publishers to take reasonable steps to identify and prevent the publication of papers where research misconduct has occurred.
-In no case the Editor, Agrobiological Records and the Unique Scientific Publishers will encourage such misconduct, or knowingly allow such misconduct to take place.
-If such misconduct case has been reported then Editor, Agrobiological Records and the Unique Scientific Publishers will deal with allegations appropriately.
+It is the responsibility of the Editor, Agrobiological Records, and the Unique Scientific Publishers to take reasonable steps to identify and prevent the publication of papers where research misconduct has occurred.
+In no case will the Editor, Agrobiological Records, and the Unique Scientific Publishers encourage such misconduct, or knowingly allow such misconduct to take place.
+If such a misconduct case has been reported, the Editor of Agrobiological Records and Unique Scientific Publishers will address the allegations appropriately.

 Authors are required to go through the document "Publication Ethics and Policies of the Agrobiological Records" before submission of the manuscript.
-The management of the Agrobiological Records is committed to maintain a high academic standard and is unbiased to any religious, nationality and ideological issue.
-This journal is purely research-based.
-Thus, we are impartial to anyone.
+The management of the Agrobiological Records is committed to maintaining a high academic standard and remains unbiased with respect to any religious, national, or ideological issues.
+This journal is purely research-based; therefore, we remain impartial to all parties.

-Any behavior contrary to this ethics including plagiarism is unacceptable; the manuscript will be removed from our website and the employer of the author (s) will be asked for strict action against such person (s).
+Any behavior contrary to these ethics, including plagiarism, is unacceptable; the manuscript will be removed from our website, and the employer of the author (s) will be asked to take strict action against such person (s).
 Thus, it is the responsibility of the author (s) to ensure that their submitted work does not interfere with any existing copyright material.

-1. Agrobiological Records is following strictly that all submitted articles will undergo peer review with objective judgments.
+1. Agrobiological Records follows strictly that all submitted articles will undergo peer review with objective judgments.

-2. Manuscripts are sent for Peer-review to reviewers' expert in the field.
+2. Manuscripts are sent for peer review to reviewers who are experts in the field.

-3. The Reviewers should not have any conflict of interest; if yes, it is their moral duty to return the manuscript to the Editor without reviewing.
+3. 3.
+The Reviewers should not have any conflict of interest; if they do, it is their moral duty to return the manuscript to the Editor without reviewing.

-4. Double-Blind Peer Review is the prime policy of the Agrobiological Records; neither reviewers know to whom paper belongs to nor authors know who reviewed their paper.
+4. Double-Blind Peer Review is the prime policy of the Agrobiological Records; neither reviewers know to whom the paper belongs nor authors know who reviewed their paper.
 Both identities are masked.
-To facilitate this, authors must ensure that their manuscripts are prepared in such a way that they do not reveal their identities to reviewers, either directly or indirectly.
+To facilitate this, authors must ensure that their manuscripts are prepared in a manner that does not reveal their identities to reviewers, either directly or indirectly.

 5. Authors are encouraged to provide 3 to 4 names of leading scientists in the major field of the study.
 Include his/her name, designation, official postal address (University/Institute/Company, City, Country, Postal Code), official email address, and telephone/fax number.

-6. It is not necessary that reviewers are selected from the list provided by the authors, however, approaching the reviewers by authors will lead to rejection.
+7. It is not necessary that reviewers are selected from the list provided by the authors; however, approaching the reviewers by the authors will lead to rejection.

 Ethical guidelines are developed keeping the standards defined by the Committee on Publication Ethics (COPE).
 Authors must write Bioethical statement at the start of the Materials and Methods section.
 Ethics Committee or Bioethics/Biosecurity Committee/Institutional Bioethics Committee approval is mandatory when human or animal/bird subjects/samples are involved in the research.
 In addition to this approval, authors must have written consent from patients (or relatives/guardians) before submitting the manuscript to the Agrobiological Records.
 It is taken for granted that the anonymity of the personals involved in research will be maintained.